$0 Turkey → Germany Skilled Worker Guide — Quick-Start Checklist

 ...can now get a German work permit without holding a university degree and without any German language requirement.

 The experience is verified through a combination of SGK hizmet dökümü (social security service record, available via e-Devlet), employer reference letters, and if relevant, a professional portfolio (GitHub, published work, or completed project documentation).
-A two-year intensive bootcamp followed by a career as a developer qualifies.
+A bootcamp followed by at least two years of documented IT work may qualify.
 Self-taught professionals who have worked in the industry for two or more years qualify.

 This pathway was specifically designed for the reality that Germany's tech sector cares about skills and compensation, not parchment.